 Eve account it is usually assumed to be the fallen angel Lucifer whose fall obviously preceded the Edenic account.
-No Bible author nor Jesus explains how and why this actually happened.
+No Bible author nor Jesus explains how and why evil starting actually happened.
 However, understanding the ultimate issues along with the J person's remarks can give us a general